xitizupreti/MusicWorld/README.md

 ## Instructions:

-1. Create a new Next.js project from scratch.
+1. Fork this project repo to your profile and clone it to work on the project.

 2. Design and implement a multi-page application called "Music World" that allows users to search for and discover music albums.